microsoft/CLRInstrumentationEngine/docs/scenarios/azureappservice.md

 ### As a Preinstalled Site Extension

-In order to enable the CLR Instrumentation Engine preinstalle site extension, go to your Azure App Service resource in the Azure Portal and add the below setting to the Application Settings:
+In order to enable the CLR Instrumentation Engine preinstalled site extension, go to your Azure App Service resource in the Azure Portal and add the below setting to the Application Settings:

 |Key|Value|
 |-|-|